sandoche2k/ripe-iot/document.md

 ## Introduction

-There are sevaral definitions for IoT.
+There are several definitions for IoT.
 In a nutshell, "IoT" is the Internet.
 In the Internet, we have communication entities (devices) interconnected, such as computer, mobile phones, routers etc. The IoT tries to go a step further and interconnect all sorts of entities (things), such as human, cattle, bricks etc.